It is common for women to feel different aches and pains during pregnancy. There is no reason to fear them because, in most cases, they are normal.

 It is best to wear low heel shoes, place a pillow in the lower back when sitting down to relieve pain and relax for as long as possible.

-Cramps and swelling of the ankles
+Cramps and swollen ankles

 This type of pain is usually felt in the calf muscles and is, normally, caused by a lack of calcium and magnesium.
 The vast majority of pregnant women suffer from leg swelling due to the extra blood in their bodies, that provides circulation to the placenta and baby.